Why Leonard Schleifer's Regeneron story matters

 Regeneron's official materials say Schleifer co-founded the company in 1988 with George Yancopoulos and has built and managed it ever since.
 The same biography says his founding vision was a company built entirely on science, where scientists would be the heroes and the work would center on bringing new medicines to people.

-That language is corporate, but it also describes something real about Regeneron's reputation.
+That language is corporate, but it also describes something concrete about Regeneron's reputation.
 The company has long been known for an unusually research-driven identity.
 That is a harder culture to maintain than executives often admit.
 Public companies are always being pushed toward short-term financial storytelling, dealmaking glamour, or pipeline hype.

 Schleifer's achievement was keeping Regeneron identified with laboratory depth rather than just market chatter.
 That does not mean the company exists outside ordinary commercial pressures.
 It means the leadership kept insisting that the most important asset was the scientific engine itself.